rudderlabs/rudderstack-docs/destinations/pipedrive.md

 * currency
 * quantity

+**Note**:

-**Note**: Provide both price and currency for it to be mapped to `prices` field in Pipedrive Product.
+* Provide both price and currency for it to be mapped to `prices` field in Pipedrive Product.

+* The Event name is mapped to the Pipedrive Product Lead title for this event.

 {% hint type="success" %}
 Custom Fields are supported.
 Provide the mapping in Rudderstack dahsboard.